Wormrot: Hiss (2022–present)

 On 16 March 2022, it was announced that Wormrot would be releasing their first album in almost six years, Hiss.
 Released on 8 July 2022 via Earache Records, Hiss is available on limited coloured vinyl, cassette, signed CD and digital download, and also comes as part of a new, very limited collector's cassette tape set.
 The album announcement was accompanied by a single release, "Behind Closed Doors".
 Guitarist Rasyid said of the song: "This is our fight song.
 No nonsense.
 Hit hard."

 On 31 May 2022 (shortly before the release of Hiss) Wormrot announced that vocalist Arif was leaving the band, his wife Azean also simultaneously left her management position with the band as well so that the two of them could focus on their life as a family.
+The band then embarked on a world tour with Gabriel Dubko of Implore as a vocalist.

+On July 7, 2024, the band announced that Rasyid and Vijesh have parted ways, leaving Rasyid as the sole member of the band.
+On August 22, 2024, the band announced they were reuniting with vocalist Arif Suhaimi and drummer Fitri.

+Musical style

+Alex Distefano of OC Weekly wrote: "To be a death metal grindcore band from a country with very strict laws such as Singapore, you have to have balls.
+The dudes in Wormrot definitely have balls and can back it up with their ultra brutal death grind sound, which is abusive yet absorbent, and loud yet layered in rage and textures of sounds.
+Using short tidbits of styles of metal, such as thrash, and even hints of old school hardcore, Wormrot destroy listeners ears and minds with their savage attack and fierce battle plan of being in your face the entire time with powerful walls of sound."